karenyyng/shear_gp/README.md

 # tests
 You can use `pytest` to run the tests
 ```
-$ py.test -v
+$ py.test -v test_kern_deriv.py
 ```
-this automatically detects all the files with `test_` prefixes.
+this automatically detects all the files and test functions with `test_` prefixes.

 # prerequisites